 Eiichiro Oda, maker of One Piece, is famous for giving very strange explanations when the fans ask him about the show, like saying that Zoro can talk with a sword in his mouth because his heart allows him to.
 Or that Sanji's leg is perfectly unharmed after being intensely heated because 'his heart burns hotter.'
 Given that the entire world of One Pieceruns on Nonsensoleum, these explanations (as ridiculous as they may be) are also literally true.

-In Oda Nobuna no Yabou, its never clearly explained how Sagara Yoshiharu not only traveled back in time, to around the Sengoku period in ancient Japan, but many of the major people he remembered as old guys are instead young women.
+In Oda Nobuna no Yabou, it's never clearly explained how Sagara Yoshiharu not only traveled back in time to the Sengoku Jidai, but many of the major people he remembered as old guys are instead young women.
 And the one guy who saves his life at the beginning was Toyotomi Hideyoshi, who is conveniently killed off, and tells the young lad to take his place and help Oda Nobuna to achieve her dreams of uniting Japan.

 In Usotsuki Lily, the mangaka's comments give all sorts of reasons as to why the main characters aren't in any school club (job, dates, kendo practice, prefer reading, "sweating is tiresome"...).